civilKaos82/parsing-data-1-csv-in-csv-out-challenge/README.md

 *Note:* When we read and write to a file, we can choose a mode (like `"r"` for read and `"w"` for write).
 The CSV modes are the same as the [modes available for File](http://ruby-doc.org/core-2.1.0/IO.html#method-c-new-label-IO+Open+Mode).

+## Conclusion
+The overall goal of this challenge is to learn to manipulate Ruby objects and CSV as part of a single application.
+All the data we needed for our people was held in the CSV file, but it's all text lacks behavior.
+By creating Ruby objects based on the data, we were able to more easily iterate over the people.
+This is a common pattern in software engineering: change the representation of data from Format A to Format B to make it easier to do X with it.

 [ruby docs csv]: http://ruby-doc.org/stdlib-2.1.0/libdoc/csv/rdoc/CSV.html
 [technical pickles csv]: http://technicalpickles.com/posts/parsing-csv-with-ruby/